-Sabrina Knowles’ and Jenny Pohlman’s collaboration spans two decades.
+Sabrina Knowles and Jenny Pohlman are celebrating 25 years of collaboration this year.
 As seekers, they have undertaken six international two-month journeys to developing nations absorbing religious beliefs, political histories, current affairs, architecture, social structure and people’s personal stories.
-After lengthy incubation they morph their experiences into sculptural stories to share what they have learned about healing, self-empowerment, compassion, strength, grace, and the power of the human spirit.
+After lengthy incubation they morph their experiences into sculptural stories to share what they have learned about healing, self-empowerment, compassion, strength, grace, and the power of the human spirit through assemblages of sculpted glass and fabricated steel.
 Their intention is to create works that speak of our common humanity.

 In 2000 Pohlman and Knowles established the Pohlman Knowles High School Scholarship at Pratt Fine Arts Center and continue to sponsor the scholarship annually.
 They served as trustees for the Bellevue Arts Museum 2009 -2012.
 Pohlman is in her second term on the board of Pratt and currently serving as a president.
 The duo support both organizations annually through auction contributions as well as contribute to the support of many other organizations.